pinatacolada/topskylppc/index.md

 17. Navigate to '%appdata%\EuroScope\LPPC\Plugins\topsky' and open the 'TopSkyCPDLChoppieCode.txt'.
 Replace the file's contents with your Hoppie code.
 If you do not have a code you need to request one at https://www.hoppie.nl/acars/system/register.html

-18. Open EuroScope again.
-When prompted to 'Open a profile file', navigate to '%appdata%\EuroScope' and open the 'LPPC_CTR_TS.prf' file.
+18. Open EuroScope **from the Windows Start menu** again.
+When prompted to 'Open a profile file', navigate to '%appdata%\EuroScope' and open the 'LPPC APS.prf' file when controlling APP and lower positions, or the 'LPPC ACS.prf' file when controlling CTR enroute positions.

      ![Download](/assets/img/prof.png)

 19. EuroScope will now load into this window.
-You may now close EuroScope, installation is complete.
+You may now close EuroScope, installation is complete. **Make sure to always open EuroScope from the Windows Start menu**.

      ![Complete](/assets/img/complete.png)